 “Went on a Mission To Mars yesterday and was best space adventure ever!
 Absolutely loved it.
 Go and see (with or without kids)!” @TanjaGeier on Twitter

 “Perfectly pitched little ones sci-fi “ @MysterB on Twitter

 “Absolutely awe-struck by #mission2mars from@untheatre and brilliant science folk.
 Go see, kids or not.” @shezzavague on Twitter

 Clare, Jon and Chris wrote Mission To Mars in consultation with Dr Gail Iles (particle physicist and at the time an Astronaut Instructor for the European Space Agency) and Professor Andrew Newsam (of the Astrophysics Research Institute at Liverpool John Moores University and the Director of the National Schools’ Observatory Project).

 The play was primarily made for (and with) 7-11 year olds.
-That known, our ambition was always to make a show that appeals to allages.
-We’ve totally been influenced by the family friendly sophistication of films like WALL-E , The Incredibles and Up.
+That known, our ambition was always to make a show that appeals to all ages.
+We were totally influenced by the family friendly sophistication of films like WALL-E , The Incredibles and Up.

-Mission To Mars places its young audience firmly at the heart of the action but never talks down to them and doesn’t shy away from asking the big questions.
+Mission To Mars placed its young audience firmly at the heart of the action but never talked down to them and didn’t shy away from asking the big questions.

 Welcome to the show.
 We hope you can make it…

 We saw Mission to Mars at Curve in Leicester today - my kids, who go to the theatre a lot, said it was the best thing they had ever seen.
 My 8yo son said it was even better than 'Oliver' in the West End!
 Thank you so much; we had a wonderful afternoon!